Virginia Pep Band

-The Virginia Pep Band was a student-run musical ensemble at the University of Virginia (UVa), officially known as "The Award-Winning Virginia Fighting Cavalier Indoor/Outdoor Precision(?)
-Marching Pep Band, & Chowder Society Review, Unlimited!!!".
+The Virginia Pep Band was a student-run musical ensemble at the University of Virginia (UVA).
 In the tradition of scatter or scramble bands, like those at Stanford, Rice and the Ivy League, the Pep Band preferred irreverent humor and individuality to marching in uniform formations.
 Founded in 1974, this group of students served as UVa's band supporting athletics in an official capacity until 2003.
 After being banned from official athletic events in 2003, the group continued to perform at sporting events such as swimming, field hockey, and ice hockey.
 The ensemble has also performed at Charlottesville community events including the Charlottesville 10-miler, the Alzheimer's Walk, and the United Way Day of Caring.

 History

 The earliest appearance of the organization which became the Virginia Pep Band was in 1909, when the East Lawn Chowder Society appeared in the University of Virginia yearbook, Corks and Curls.
 The East Lawn Chowder Society was a secret society that engaged in general tomfoolery, often involving their rivals, the West Lawn Chowder Society.
 Later, the East Lawn Society formed a band, which evolved over time into the most recently recognized format.
 The style and appearance of the organization has changed over time; at some point it even performed a traditional marching band style as the University of Virginia Marching Band (this is why both "award-winning" and "marching" appear in the band's name).
 In the fall of 1974, under the leadership of Stephen F. Mershon, Hugh Riley, and Franklin Seney, the band adopted the Ivy League scramble band style, beginning the modern era of the band.
 In the early scramble-band seasons, the band did, in fact, march for the opening and closing numbers in more-or-less straight lines.
 Marching was later abandoned entirely.
 The one thing common to all of the current group's predecessors was student governance—complete control by its members rather than University faculty.